3-Day Istanbul Itinerary for First-Timers | Turkey

 If you prefer a more luxury hotel you may like the JW Marriott Bosphorus Istanbul, or if you prefer hostels, Agora Hostel, could be a good choice.

-This 3-day Istanbul itinerary really only just scratches the surface, there are so many other things to see and do which could easily keep you occupied for a week or even longer.
+This 3-day Istanbul itinerary only just scratches the surface, there are so many other things to see and do which could easily keep you occupied for a week or even longer.

 So now you’ve read our recommended 3-day Istanbul itinerary, what would you like to do there most?